Do you love cooking? Have you ever considered learning how to start a food blog?

 The money is just the icing on the cake (see what I did there?).

-I can already hear what you’re saying… “But I know nothing about starting a website!”
+I can already hear what you’re saying…”But I know nothing about how to start a food blog!”

 Stop.
 This is actually way easier than you think.

 In fact, what if I told you that in less than 15 minutes, you could be up and running with your very own food blog?

 I hope you’re ready to rock, because I’m about to walk you through the exact steps for starting your blog through a hosting company I’m a huge fan of called HostGator (every site needs hosting in order to run).

 Don’t worry- I’m going to keep things as simple as possible.
 This tutorial is designed for the non-techie.

 Why HostGator?
 Well, in my experience, they are the best all around hosting company for new bloggers in terms of performance and cost.
 They’ve also got a great infrastructure to accommodate your blog as it grows, which is really important.
 And because of how awesome they are, we decided to become affiliates for them.

 That means that with our exclusive 30% off coupon code for you in Step 6, HostGator’s the best bang for your buck, bar none.

 So, are you ready to get started pursuing something awesome?
 Open HostGator in another tab so you can follow along with me.

 How to Start a Food Blog in 10 Easy Steps